k-olya/bos/README.md

 1. When you only render sprites and not much else
 2. But there are a lot of them (we're talking thousands and tens of thousands)

-If you need a general-purpose webgl library, you're better off with Pixi.js
+If you need a general purpose webgl library, you're better off with Pixi.js

 ### What for